amandaforde/winnerscurse/README.md

 Now, let us reframe this idea in the context of GWAS.
 The *'winners'* here are SNPs whose effect sizes are *stochastically* higher in the discovery study than their true association values.
 Clearly, these raw effect estimates are therefore biased estimates of `beta`, especially for those SNPs who are ranked highly in the study - the most significant SNPs.
 SNPs are often ranked according to their *z*-statistics or corresponding *p*-values.

 The goal of the functions in this package is to adjust the raw effect estimates, `beta`, rendering them less biased.
-These adjustments are made using only the summary statistics obtained from the discovery study.
+Several functions in this package can make adjustments using only the summary statistics obtained from the discovery study.